unehirondelle/BikeRent/README.md

 CSS | Web page styling to make it similar to the main customer's website | https://www.w3schools.com/css/ Javascript | Form validation |https://www.javascript.com/

+> I've also used [Bootstrap input spinner plugin](https://github.com/shaack/bootstrap-input-spinner) to get nice + and - buttons as input method.

 ## Running the application
 Go to the GitHub Page: https://unehirondelle.github.io/BikeRent/